nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. Contains a quick add function which is similar to what we are trying to achieve, you can type the entire add command in one line with event description, time, location and it will interpret it for you and add as an event.
 2. Contains multiple calendars for different aspects of life.
 Eg. one for work, one for family, one for play.
 3. Supports automatic addition of recurring events.
-4. Supports sharing of calender.
+4. Supports sharing of calendar.
 5. Supports sharing of events.
 6. Supports real time video calls to all attendees of a shared event.
 7. Supports colour coding for events so that you can self-categorize according to colour.
-8. Supports switching of time frames. eg.view by week, month.
+8. Supports switching of time frames. eg. view by week, month.
 9. Allows user to find a common time for everyone to attend a shared event created by you based on their Google Calendars.
 10. Allows setting of time zones for each event, mainly used by frequent travellers.
 11. Allows addition of documents, spreadsheets, and other files directly to an event so as to notify all guest of the details in a single platform.